amanagnihotri1/Client_side_scripting-lvl-1/README.md

 4. **Error Handling:**
    - Handle any error cases or exceptions that may occur during the export process to ensure a smooth user experience.

-## Usage

-1. Navigate to the list view of the Customer Doctype.
-2. Click on the "Export" button to trigger the export functionality.
-3. Once the export is complete, the system will generate a CSV file containing the specified customer and address data.